zumba/json-serializer/README.md

 This library also come with a method to unserialize the JSON formatted, converting the data back to their original objects.

+This project should not be confused with `JsonSerializable` from PHP 5.4.
+This interface is used to inform `json_encode` how to encode the object.
+There is no unserialization with this interface.

 *Json Serializer requires PHP >= 5.4*

 ## Example